corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/cordapps/writing-a-cordapp.md

 the classes required for it to run.
 However, some CorDapps are designed as libraries for other Cordapps and cannot be run independently.

-Whenever a contract is used in a transaction, the JAR containing the contract’s definition is attached to the transaction to ensure that the same contract and state definitions are available for use if the transaction must be re-verified at a later date.
+A common pattern is to have:

-In order to reduce the overhead associated with attaching the relevant JAR, CorDapps can be designed to consist of two modules, one containing the CorDapp’s contracts and/or states and any dependencies, and a second module containing the remaining classes that depend on the contracts and/or states.
+* One module containing only the CorDapp’s contracts and/or states, as well as any required dependencies.
+* A second module containing the remaining classes that depend on these contracts and/or states.

 It should be noted, however, that there are scenarios where this two module structure is not required: